jumpinjackie/fdo/CMake__README.txt

 	are doing in source build

 	If you desire compile some provider(s), add the follow definitions in the cmake command line call:
-	-DWITH_PROVIDERS="<provider1>;<provider2>"
+	-DWITH_<provider>
-	Where <provider> is the name of provider you want to compile ( case sensitive matching subdirectory name ).
+	Where <provider> is the name of provider you want to compile, be case sensitive, all upper case or all lower case.

-	The comma and ; are required.
-Currently PostGIS provider is ported, to compile line would be:
-	-DWITH_PROVIDERS="PostGIS"
+	All OpenSource providers are available already.Usage example:
+	-DWITH_POSTGIS=1 or -DWITH_PostGIS=1 or -DWITH_postgis=1

-	With more providers:
+	With some providers:
-	-DWITH_PROVIDERS="PostGIS;GDAL;OGR"
+	-DWITH_POSTGIS=1 -DWITH_GDAL=1 -DWITH_WMS=1

+	If you desire to build all available providers, use this definition ( case sensitive ) -DWITH_ALLPROVIDERS=1

+	There's no automatic provider compilation unless explicit defined.
+	The compilation order is same as providers defined in command line.

 Help and reports to Helio Castro <helio@kde.org>